Andre-LA/nene/docs/init.md

 ): (boolean, *Nene)
 ```

-try to initialize and return a new initilized core state.
+Try to initialize nene and returns an `ok` status and a new initilized core state.

 returns:
-  * a boolean that indicates true on success
+  * a boolean that with `true` value on success or `false` on failure.
-  * a new state, only filled on success
+  * a new state, only initialized on success.

 notes:
-  * You always should first check if the initialization
+  * You **always** should first check if the initialization
   succeeded before trying to use the state.

 Code example: